-At its natural habitat, radicchio is a cool-season vegetable.
-Although grown in some parts of USA, a majority of it imported from the Mediterranean, especially from Italy.
-Some of its varieties grown locally and marketed year around in the California state.
+In its natural habitat, radicchio is a cool-season vegetable.
+Although grown in some parts of the USA, a majority of it is still imported from the Mediterranean, especially from Italy.
+Some of its varieties are grown locally and marketed year-round in California state.

-If you grow one in the home garden, ensure its edible head is blanched appropriately before harvesting (as in endives).
-In some parts, forced second growth (heads) are harvested, while its green, bitter, first heads discarded.
-To harvest, cut its compact round head off the root and trim away all its outer copper-green leaves, just as in cabbage.
+If you grow one in the home garden, ensure its edible head is blanched adequately before harvesting (as in endives).
+In some parts, forced second-growth (heads) are harvested while discarding its green, bitter, first heads.
+To harvest, cut its compact round head off the root and trim away all its outer copper-green leaves, just as in cabbages.

-In the markets select fresh, compact, bright wine-red colored heads with prominent midribs.
+In the markets select fresh, compact, bright wine-red heads with prominent midribs.
 Closely look for cracks, spots, or mechanical bruising on the leaves.
-Treviso and Chioggia should have tight, compact leaves, whereas Verona type features open, loose leaves.
+Treviso and Chioggia should have tight, compact leaves, whereas Verona-type features open, loose leaves.

 At home, store in a refrigerator set at a temperature below 8 °C with a relative humidity of around 90% for up to 2-3 weeks.

 Radicchio is used mainly as a leafy salad vegetable.
-Raw leaves have been sharp, pungent in flavor.
+Raw leaves have been sharp, and pungent in flavor.
 Exposure to more bright daylight makes its leaves bitter, which is somewhat mellowed once cooked.

 To prepare, trim its outer leaves as you do it in cabbage.
 Wash the head in cool running water.
-Cut it into quarters, wedges, and use in cooking.
+Cut it into quarters, or wedges, and use it in cooking.

 Here are some serving tips: